Designing networks

 n_locations = 2

-def stick_together(self, agent):
+def stick_together(self, actor):

-return agent.ClassRoom
+return actor.ClassRoom

 class SoccerTeam(p2n.LocationDesigner):

-n_agents = 11
+n_actors = 11

 def nest(self):